Tahir Zemaj

-Tahir Zemaj (28 December 1951 – 4 January 2003) was a Kosovar military leader.
+Tahir Zemaj (28 December 1951 – 4 January 2003) was an Albanian Kosovo military leader.
 He was a Major in the Yugoslav People's Army, Commander-in-chief of the Armed Forces of the Republic of Kosova (FARK) and General of the Kosovo Liberation Army (KLA) during the Kosovo War (1998–1999), who was killed under suspicious circumstances as part of a killing series in the early 2000s.

 Early life

 Tahir Zemaj was born on 28 December 1951, in Strellc i Epërm in the Deçan municipality.
 He completed his primary education in Strellc i Epërm and Isniq, and later attended secondary school at the "11 Maji" Gymnasium in Peja.
 Following his father's wishes, Zemaj enrolled in the Military-Technical Academy in Zagreb.
 In his second year, at the suggestion of General Ramiz Abdyli, he transferred to the Military Academy of the Yugoslav Ground Forces in Belgrade, where he encountered 28 other Albanian cadets, including Ahmet Krasniqi.